 Q. Are you open on holidays?

 A. Yes, we are available to take your calls.
-We will have your observed holidays listed in your account so that we can give accurate information to your calls
+We will have your observed holidays listed in your account so that we can give accurate information to your callers.

 Q. Can I see my on call schedule on the web?

-A. Yes, access is available through our Intellisite.
+A. Yes, access is available through our Intellisite Account Dashboard.
 Contact customer service to get this set up.
 You may also edit or enter your call schedules.

 Q. Can I see my messages on the web?